open62541/open62541/doc/building.rst

    Measure the coverage of unit tests **UA_ENABLE_EMBEDDED_LIBC**
    Use a custom implementation of some libc functions that might be missing on embedded targets (e.g. string handling).
-**UA_ENABLE_EMBEDDED_CLOCK**
-   Do not implement the time-handling functions where no standard API can be used on embedded targets.
-Instead, link in a custom implementation.

 Some options are marked as advanced.
 The advanced options need to be toggled to be visible in the cmake GUIs.